AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 * **Budget:** DSP will always try to allocate 100% of the package budget evenly between all placements in a package.
 If a placement has low spend or no spend, we recommend budget capping the placement to allow more of the budget to allocate to placements with scale.
 Allow 24-48 hours for budget changes to calibrate.

-* **Optimization Goals:** Use one of the two performance optimization goals, *[!UICONTROL Highest ROAS]* or *[!UICONTROL Lowest CPA]*, depending on the package goal.
+* **Optimization Goals:** Use one of the two performance optimization goals, *[!UICONTROL Highest Return on Ad Spend]* or *[!UICONTROL Lowest Cost per Acquisition]*, depending on the package goal.
 These goals auto-optimize the package towards the Highest ROAS or Lowest CPA placements, respectively.

 * **Custom Goals:**
   * If a new package has the same goal as an existing package, you can optionally link the existing package so that the algorithm can use the existing machine learning data.